owaspcornucopia/llm-companion-game-master-guide/README.md

 ## Attribution

-The idea is based on [Engineers & Exploits](https://github.com/northdpole/engineers-and-exploits-the-quest-for-security) - A Cornucopia workshop.
+The idea is based on [Engineers & Exploits](https://github.com/northdpole/engineers-and-exploits-the-quest-for-security) - A Cornucopia workshop which is licensed under CC BY-SA 4.0.

 The original image, ["Building_glass_wall.jpg"](https://commons.wikimedia.org/wiki/File:Building_glass_wall.jpg) as been adapted to the above image.
 The original image is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.
 While the original maintain the original license our adaption is licensed under CC BY-SA 4.0.